-Standard ID Standard Text Edgenuity Lesson Name Craft and Structure RL.8.4.
-Determine the meaning of words and phrases as they are used in a text, including figurative and connotative meanings; analyze the impact of specific word choices on meaning and tone, including analogies or allusions to other texts.
-Everyday Heroes: Poems by Nikki Giovanni Conflict and Symbolism in "The Medicine Bag" Chance and Choice: Robert Frost's "The Road Not Taken" Allusion and Metaphor in "I, Too, Sing America" RL.8.5.
-Compare and contrast the structure of two or more texts and analyze how the differing structure of each text contributes to its meaning and style.
-Anne Frank's The Diary of a Young Girl The Promise of America: Different Genres' Approaches to the Same Topic Out of Many, One: Rhetoric in The Gettysburg Address and "O Captain!
+Standard ID Standard Text Edgenuity Lesson Name

+Craft and Structure

+RL.8.4 Determine the meaning of words and phrases as they are used in a text, including figurative and

+connotative meanings; analyze the impact of specific word choices on meaning and tone, including

+analogies or allusions to other texts.
+Fuer des Herees Deeres by Nibbi Cieversi

+Everyday Heroes : Poems by Nikki Giovanni

+Conflict and Symbolism in "The Medicine Bag"

+Perseverance and Rising to the Challenge: The

+Call of the Wild

+Imagery and Events in The Call of the Wild Symbols in The Call of the Wild

+Theme and Purpose in Poems Written by

+Teenage Girls

+Comparing and Contrasting in My Antonia

+Allusion and Metaphor in "I, too, Sing America"

+by Langston Hughes

+RL.8.5 Compare and contrast the structure of two or more texts and analyze how the differing structure of

+each text contributes to its meaning and style.

+Anne Frank's The Diary of a Young Girl The Promise of America: Different Genres'

+Approach to the Same Topic (poem)

+Out of Many, One: Rhetoric in The Gettysburg

+Address and "O Captain!
 My Captain!"

+RL.8.6 Analyze how differences in the points of view of the characters and the audience or reader (e.g., create d

+through the use of dramatic irony) create such effects as suspense or humor.

+Characters in Monster

+Character Development and Perspective in

+"Flowers for Algernon" Suspense in "The Lady, or the Tiger?"

+Setting and Conflict in "The Lottery"

+Foreshadowing in "The Monkey's Paw"

+Character and Perspective in Two Short Stories

+"An Hour with Abuelo" and "A Smart Cookie".

-RL.8.6.
-Analyze how differences in the points of view of the characters and the audience or reader (e.g., created through the use of dramatic irony) create such effects as suspense or humor.
-Characters in Monster Viewpoint and Motivation in The Land Suspense in "The Lady, or the Tiger?"
-Setting and Conflict in "The Lottery" Character and Perspective in Two Short Stories Integration of Knowledge and Ideas RL.8.7.
-Analyze the extent to which a filmed or live production of a story or drama stays faithful to or departs from the text or script, evaluating the choices made by the director or actors.
+RL.8.7 Analyze the extent to which a filmed or live production of a story or drama stays faithful to or departs

+from the text or script, evaluating the choices made by the director or actors.

 Suspense in "The Lady, or the Tiger?"
-RL.8.8.
-(Not applicable to literature) RL.8.9.
-Analyze how a modern work of fiction draws on themes, patterns of events, or character types from myths, traditional stories, or religious works such as the Bible, including describing how the material is rendered new.
-Conflict and Symbolism in "The Medicine Bag"